gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 **Questions & Discussion:**

-- [ ]  What is the default Trust X I2C address?
+- [ ]  Decode the current Trust X address on I2C bus.
 - [ ]  What is the current I2C bus speed?
 - [ ]  Modify and increase the I2C bus frequency.
 Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.
-- [ ]  Modify the I2C address of Trust X to 0x40.
+- [ ]  Modify the I2C host code to communicate with a Trust X which has address 0x66.

 ## Task 3: Trust X Object IDs
 This task consists of 2 parts.
 First, read and decode the Trust X UID.
 Second, using your issued Trust X, determine the Public Key issued by Infineon CA.